-- 7.67 The Council has a duty to ensure that suitable accommodation is available for applicants eligible for assistance, who are unintentionally homeless, and fall within a specified priority need group.
-The Council's Homelessness Strategy aims to ensure provision for all household types. - 7.68 Northumberland County Council currently provides dedicated units to accommodate homeless people in Cramlington, Ashington, Hexham, Alnwick and Berwick-upon-Tweed, while independent providers manage hostels in Hexham and Blyth.
+- 7.72 The Council has a duty to ensure that suitable accommodation is available for applicants eligible for assistance, who are unintentionally homeless, and fall within a specified priority need group.
+The Council's Homelessness Strategy aims to ensure provision for all household types. - 7.73 Northumberland County Council currently provides dedicated units to accommodate homeless people in Cramlington, Ashington, Hexham, Alnwick and Berwick-upon-Tweed, while independent providers manage hostels in Hexham and Blyth.
 A number of bedspaces are also provided in supported housing projects in Blyth and Prudhoe, and supported accommodation for young persons in Blyth and Berwick-upon-Tweed.
 Further bedspaces have been commissioned in supported hostel and dispersed accommodation countywide.
-Where there are gaps in provision identified, the Council will support the provision of suitable accommodation, including hostels and other houses of multiple occupation. - 7.69 The Council also has a legal duty to support refugees and asylum seekers and assist them in finding suitable accommodation.
-A number of dwellings have been procured for families expected to be received, with additional properties likely to be required in the future.
-The Council will support the provision of housing to meet the needs of refugees and asylum seekers.
+Where there are gaps in provision identified, the Council will support the provision of suitable accommodation, including hostels and other houses of multiple occupation.

-Source: Extra Care and Supported Housing Strategy and Market Position Statement for Care and Support in Northumberland.
+63 Source: Extra Care and Supported Housing Strategy and Market Position Statement for Care and Support in Northumberland.